Pale white-eye

 The pale white-eye also known as Kenya white-eye (Zosterops flavilateralis) is a bird species in the family Zosteropidae.
-It is found in central and eastern Kenya and in eastern Tanzania.
+It is found in Kenya, eastern Tanzania, southern Ethiopia and southern Somalia.

+Taxonomy

+The pale white-eye was formally described in 1892 by the German ornithologist Anton Reichenow under the current binomial name Zosterops flavilateralis.
+The specific epithet flavilateralis combines Latin flavus meaning "yellow" with lateralis meaning "of the sides".
 The pale white-eye was formerly treated as a subspecies of the Abyssinian white-eye (Zosterops abyssinicus) but is now treated as a separate species.